TenDayoe/elm-time-travel/docs/2-time-machine-step-3.md

 Add a feature so that the user can press C to reset the entire game and history and everything back to the initial state.

 It is possible to do this in only two additional lines of code (including the if statement)!
 However, it’s tricky to see how to make the problem that simple.
+If you are enjoying Elm, see if you can figure it out.

+### Big bonus challenge (VERY Optional)

+If you get inspired and write your own little Elm game, I would be hard pressed not to give you a few points of extra credit.